hakobhn/-kubernetes-mentoring-program/2-k8s-overview/materials/README.md

 - A Deployment named nginx-deployment is created, indicated by the .metadata.name field.
 - The Deployment creates three replicated Pods, indicated by the .spec.replicas field.
 - The .spec.selector field defines how the Deployment finds which Pods to manage.
 In this case, you select a label that is defined in the Pod template (app: nginx).
 However, more sophisticated selection rules are possible, as long as the Pod template itself satisfies the rule.
-- The template field contains the following sub-fields:
+- The template field contains the following subfields:
   - The Pods are labeled `app: nginx` using the `.metadata.labels` field.
   - The Pod template's specification, or `.template.spec` field, indicates that the Pods run one container, `nginx`, which runs the `nginx` Docker Hub image at version 1.14.2.
   - Create one container and name it `nginx` using the `.spec.template.spec.containers[0].name` field.